 Why study Criminology and Policing?

-In the first two years you concentrate on foundations of criminology and sociology.
+In the first two years you concentrate on the foundations of criminology and sociology.
 In years three and four you study the specific areas related to criminal justice and policing, such as:

 -

-Criminal investigation and policing in practice
+Criminal investigation and policing in practice.

 -

-Cybercrime and policing technology
+Cybercrime and policing technology.

 -

-Drugs, addiction and society
+Drugs, addiction and society.

 -

-Gender, crime and victimology
+Gender, crime and victimology.

 -

-The sociology of race and ethnicity
+The sociology of race and ethnicity.

 After the first two years of study, you can choose to specialise in other areas or carry on studying this pathway.
 See more in the 'How the Course Works' section below.